Thursday, May 16, 2024

 Guests: PJ, Black Thought, Jessica Care Moore, Seun Kuti, Brittany Howard, others

 When Common is in tuned with his ancestral and cultural roots, especially musically, he shines.
 As such, he delivered a two-part album that's half culturally aware and powerful, half afro-centric and distinctive. the second part of A Beautiful Revolution was the afro-centric half.
 If you're looking for soulful boom-bap, you won't find it here, however, you will find an album so lush with live instrumentation and afrobeat is spread strategically throughout this album.
 Acknowledging pain and struggle while aiming to uplift and inspire is a heavy tone within both parts of ABR.
 From the offset, the spoken word into from highly acclaimed poet, Jessica Care Moore, sets the mood for this album in brilliant fashion.
 Conjuring up the spirts of late legends such as James Brown or Curtis Mayfield, cuts like "Majesty", the Raphael Saadiq-featured "Get It Right", and the Afrocentric funk vibes of the Black thought/Seun Kuti-assisted "When We Move" are just what you need to get you time warped back to the 60s and 70s with their socio-political themes and culturally strengthened themes.
 We keep the funk going with the enjoyable "A Beautiful Chicago Kid", the tremendous collab with singer PJ, "Imagine", and the dazzling "Saving Grace", in which there's no way to deny the feelings of hope and positivity over arguably one of the best produced cuts within the two part series (not to mention Brittany Howard did a GREAT job with the vocals here).
-While there are cuts on here that somewhat underwhelming sonically such as "Poetry" and "Star Of The Gang", the performances of Common are still pretty spot on.
+While there are cuts on here that somewhat underwhelming sonically such as "Poetry" and "Star of The Gang", the performances of Common are still pretty spot on.
 While A Beautiful Revolution Pt.
 2 may not be quite as strong as the first part of the series, that doesn't mean this is a strike out.
 The Afrocentric healing aura of this album is on full display here and that's to always be admired.
-As Common often demonstrates, both the message nd the messenger are key to a real "revolution".
+As Common often demonstrates, both the message and the messenger are key to a real "revolution".

-10. Nobody's Smiling
+11. Nobody's Smiling

 Production: No I.D.